 With Galang Island in Batam being one of the islands they came to, the UN called to make part of Galang Island home for the refugees of Vietnam – Kampung Vietnam.
 Today, it stands as a historical tourist spot in Batam where you can drive around, visit the museum, and see the vehicles, hospitals, and buildings that were used back then by the refugees.

-In this resort, they take you by boat from Citi Rasa port on Rempang island to their private beach on Galang Island.
-What makes it sweet is that there’s no road connectivity to the place and only a limited number of stays over the waters, thus making it a sweet getaway.
+Here they take you by boat from Citi Rasa port on Rempang Island to their private beach on Galang Island.
+What makes it sweet is that there’s no road connectivity and only limited stays, thus making it a sweet getaway.
 Many resorts are inclusive of some watersports like Kayaking.

 It’s a long name but when you mention ‘Buddhist temple’, people will know it’s this one.
 Well, either this or Tua Pek Kong temple (another Buddhist temple).
 The temple, as the name suggests, tributes to Maitreya Bodhisattva who’s said to be the future Buddha.

 Those are all the best things to do in Batam.
-Singapore is surely a lot more expensive in terms of everything.
-If you feel you need to ease off from Singapore, then Batam Riau is the perfect spot to visit and stretch your legs without any worries.
+As most tourists are usually Singaporean residents or come through the place, if you feel the need to ease off from the expense, then Batam Riau is the perfect spot to visit and stretch your legs without any worries.

 Thank you, and have a safe journey! :)